- Operating Standards

 Children 12 years of age and younger

-Must be directly supervised at all times by a parent or authorized adult* age 18 or older.
+Must be directly supervised at all times by a parent or adult age 18 or older.
 Children 12 years of age and younger have restricted access in the UM-Flint Recreation Center and may use the following designated areas only: Gym Floor, Racquetball Courts, Activity Area and Pool.

 Are NOT allowed in the following designated areas: Fitness Classes, Track, Cybex Area, Cardio Room, Free Weight Room, Whirlpool Spa, and Saunas.

-Child care is not available, and children 12 years and younger may not wait at the sidelines or play in another area while the parent or authorized adult* participates in adult recreational activities such as playing basketball, walking/running on the track, using exercise equipment, participating in fitness classes, etc.
+Child care is not available, and children 12 years and younger may not wait at the sidelines or play in another area while the parent or adult sponsor participates in adult recreational activities such as playing basketball, walking/running on the track, using exercise equipment, participating in fitness classes, etc.

 Youths ages 13 through 17 years

-May use all areas of the facility; however, youths MUST BE DIRECTLY SUPERVISED by a parent or authorized adult* age 18 or older while on the Track, in the Cybex Area, Cardio Room, Free Weight Room, or participating in Fitness Classes.
+May use all areas of the facility; however, youths MUST BE DIRECTLY SUPERVISED by a parent or adult age 18 or older while on the Track, in the Cybex Area, Cardio Room, Free Weight Room, or participating in Fitness Classes.